-The United States is now negotiating a strategic-arms agreement with the Soviet Union in what is known as SALT II.
+Soviet Union in what is known as SALT II.
 Which one of the following statements is closest to your opinion on these negotiations?

-- □ I strongly support SALT II - □ SALT II is somewhat disappointing, but on balance I have to support it. - □ I would like to see more protection for the United States before I would be ready to support SALT II. - $\Box$ I strongly oppose the SALT II arms agreement with the Russians. - I don't know enough about the SALT II to have an opinion yet.
+I strongly support SALT II SALT $\operatorname{II}$ is somewhat disappointing, but on balance I have to support it.
+I would like to see more protection for the United States before I would be ready to support SALT $\rm II.$ I strongly oppose the SALT II arms agreement with the Russians.
+I don't know enough about the SALT II to have an opinion yet.

-to notice that they have added an extra consideration somewhere along the line and that, as a result, two attitude objects have become joined in one question.
-Whenever-as in the SALT II question the reasons for holding opinions appear as qualifications in the question itself or in a response category, a red flag should go up.
+The United States is now negotiating a strategic-arms agreement with the to notice that they have added an extra consideration somewhere along the line and that, as a result, two attitude objects have become joined in one question.
+Whenever-as in the SALT II question-the reasons for holding opinions appear as qualifications in the question itself or in a response category, a red flag should go up.